 We encourage you to work to make sure others in your state and in your school districts are aware of the importance of an accurate identification and registry listing and the importance of the linkage to the technical assistance that state projects have to offer families and service providers.
-Contact information for your state project can be found through the National Center on Deaf-Blindness website https://nationaldb.org.
+Contact information for your state project can be found through the National Center on Deaf-Blindness website https://nationaldb.org under the "Connections" tab, or, by clicking on your state on the home page map.